Frontiers of chaotic advection: The new frontier: 3D unsteady flow

 with $S_1 : (x,y,z) \rightarrow (-y,-x,z)$, $\wt{S}=S_2 \xvec{F}^{\mbox{ \it +x}}_B$ and $S_2 : (x,y,z) \rightarrow (y,x,z)$.
 (Note that these symmetry operators are consistent with the above continuous axi-symmetry by acting only within a given invariant spheroid.)
 The time-reversal reflectional symmetry $S_1$ has the fundamental consequence that the flow must possess at least one period-1 line $\M{L}{1}$, viz.\ within the symmetry plane $I_1=S_1(I_1)$ (plane $y=-x$; \textcite{Michel2004}).
 Coexistence of $S_1$ with $\wt{S}$ dictates that $\M{L}{1}$ be invariant to both discrete symmetries, i.e.,

 meaning they essentially shape the period-1 line and its associated structures.
 The curve in Fig.~\ref{ProtoA1}(a) outlines the period-1 line for $D=5$, where heavy and normal parts indicate elliptic and hyperbolic segments, respectively.
-The hyperbolic segment is invariant to $\wt{S}$; left and right elliptic segments form symmetry pairs relating via $\wt{S}$.
+The hyperbolic segment is invariant to $\wt{S}$; left and right elliptic segments form symmetry pairs related via $\wt{S}$.
 Higher-order periodic lines are subject to a similar organization \cite{Speetjens06b}.
+Experimental validation of periodic lines and their fundamental link with symmetries is discussed in \textcite{Znaien2012}.

-The intra-surface topologies within the invariant spheroids are organised by the periodic points defined by their intersection with the periodic lines.
+The intra-surface topologies within the invariant spheroids are organized by the periodic points defined by their intersection with the periodic lines.
 The segmentation into elliptic and hyperbolic parts results in multiple kinds of intra-surface topologies.
 Figure~\ref{ProtoA1}(b) shows an invariant spheroid that intersects with the hyperbolic segment of the above period-1 line and exposes a topology that consists of two pairs of period-2 islands arranged around the two hyperbolic period-1 points (dots) and enveloped by their heteroclinically-interacting manifolds (not shown).
 The stable $(W^s_i)$ and unstable $(W^u_i)$ manifolds of each period-1 point relate via $W^u_i=S_1(W^s_i)$; manifolds of the period-1 points interrelate via $W^u_1=\wt{S}(W^u_2)$ and $W^s_1=\wt{S}(W^s_2)$.
 (Note that the intra-surface manifolds merge into 2D manifolds $W^{s,u}_{2D}$ in 3D space with the same symmetry properties.)
 The two pairs of period-2 islands correspond to two pairs of period-2 elliptic points (facing points make one pair) that are on elliptic segments of two period-2 lines intersecting the invariant surface.
 These entities relate, in a similar manner as their period-1 counterparts, via symmetries $S_1$ and $\wt{S}$.
 Figure~\ref{ProtoA1}(c) shows an invariant spheroid that intersects with hyperbolic segments of said periodic lines, leading to fully-chaotic intra-surface dynamics.